Alfresco/alfresco-transform-core/README.md

 Contains the common transformer (T-Engine) code, plus a few implementations.

+> When upgrading to 3.0.0, you will find that a number of classes in the alfresco-transform-model have moved.
+See the [alfresco-transform-model README](https://github.com/Alfresco/alfresco-transform-core/blob/master/model/README.md)

 ### Sub-projects

 * `model` - library packaged as a jar file which contains the data model of json configuration files and messages sent between clients, T-Engines and T-Router.
-Also contains code to to combine and then work out which transform to use for a combination of source and target mimetypes and transform options. **See the deprecated [README](https://github.com/Alfresco/alfresco-transform-core/blob/master/deprecated/alfresco-base-t-engine/README.md) as some `model` classes have moved package.**
+Also contains code to to combine and then work out which transform to use for a combination of source and target mimetypes and transform options.
 * `engines/base` - contains code common to t-engines, packaged as a jar.
   [README](https://github.com/Alfresco/alfresco-transform-core/blob/master/engines/base/README.md)
 * `engines/<name>` - multiple T-Engines, which extend the `engines/base`; each one builds a SpringBoot jar